TITLE: Youth Center Program Specialist – 2gether N Color

 - A comprehensive resume

-Email resumes to careers@onenten.org, include “PSC Submission” in the subject line.
+Email resumes to careers@onenten.org, include “2NC Program Specialist Submission” in the subject line.

 Items should be saved together in one PDF (.pdf) or Word document (.doc or .docx), and saved with a file name in the following format:

 Note: Applications will not be accepted through any other means.
-Applicants can expect to receive confirmation within 2 business days indicating that an application has been successfully received.
+Applicants can expect to receive an auto-confirmationindicating that an application has been successfully received.

 one•n•ten is an EOE/ADA Reasonable Accommodation Employer.